 The top quark mass is one of the fundamental parameters of the Standard Model that must be determined experimentally.
-Direct measurements at hadron colliders based on Monte Carlo template fits to the reconstructed top quark decay products reach a precision down to 600 MeV at the LHC [224, 225] and the Tevatron [226].
-Combinations can further improve [227, 225].
-Extractions of the top quark pole mass from measured cross sections using first-principle, fixed-order calculations have reached GeV precision [228, ?].
+Direct measurements at hadron colliders based on Monte Carlo template fits to the reconstructed top quark decay products reach a precision down to 600 MeV at the LHC [279, 280] and the Tevatron [281].
+Combinations can further improve [282, 280].
+Extractions of the top quark pole mass from measured cross sections using first-principle, fixed-order calculations have reached GeV precision [283, ?].

-Top quark mass measurements at the HL-LHC [229] are expected to reach an experimental precision of a few hundred MeV [204], while work is ongoing to improve Monte Carlo generators [230, 231] and to provide a robust interpretation of the Monte Carlo mass parameter in a field-theoretical mass scheme [232, 233, 234].
+Top quark mass measurements at the HL-LHC [284] are expected to reach an experimental precision of a few hundred MeV [259], while work is ongoing to improve Monte Carlo generators [285, 286] and to provide a robust interpretation of the Monte Carlo mass parameter in a field-theoretical mass scheme [287, 288, 289].
 A complete and recent review can be found in Ref.
-[235].
+[290].

 An electron-positron collider with sufficient energy to produce top quark pairs has excellent potential to measure the top quark mass with even better precision and a rigorous interpretation.
-It was realized even before the discovery of the top quark that a scan of the center-of-mass energy of the collider through the top quark pair production threshold yields a very precise top quark mass measurement [236, 237], with a rigorous interpretation.
-Since then, the theory predictions for the threshold scan have reached NNNLO precision [] and an NNLL resummation [238] has been performed.
-The threshold mass that is most naturally extracted from a comparison to the theory can be converted to the \overline{MS} scheme (or any other scheme) at four-loop accuracy [239], with an intrinsic uncertainty due to missing higher orders of $\mathcal{O}(10 \text{ MeV})$ and a parametric uncertainty of $\mathcal{O}(50 \text{ MeV})$ with the current α_s world average [227].
+It was realized even before the discovery of the top quark that a scan of the center-of-mass energy of the collider through the top quark pair production threshold yields a very precise top quark mass measurement [291, 292, 293, 294], with a rigorous interpretation.
+Since then, the theory predictions for the threshold scan have reached NNNLO precision [295] and an NNLL resummation [296] has been performed.
+The threshold mass that is most naturally extracted from a comparison to the theory can be converted to the \overline{MS} scheme (or any other scheme) at four-loop accuracy [297], with an intrinsic uncertainty due to missing higher orders of $\mathcal{O}(10 \text{ MeV})$ and a parametric uncertainty of $\mathcal{O}(50 \text{ MeV})$ with the current α_s world average [282].

-Phenomenological studies of the threshold scan in realistic conditions have been performed by several groups [240, 241, 242, 243].
+Phenomenological studies of the threshold scan in realistic conditions have been performed by several groups [298, 299, 300, 301].
 Fits are performed on pseudo-experiments with an integrated luminosity of 100-200 fb-1 divided over up to 10 center-of-mass energies.
-Apart from the top quark mass, the strong coupling constant, the top quark Yukawa coupling and the top quark width are floated in the fits.
-Importantly, recent studies take into account the theory uncertainty [244, 245], that is expected to be the dominant source of uncertainty for a top quark mass measurement in a threshold scan at an e^+e^- collider.
-The statistical uncertainty can be reduced to approximately 20 MeV, depending on the number of free parameters and the number and range of the energy points [246].
-The systematic uncertainty from missing higher orders in the prediction and the parametric uncertainty due to the strong coupling constant add up to approximately 50 MeV, with the current state-of-the-art calculations and world average for α_s .
+Apart from the top quark mass, the threshold scan is sensitive to the strong coupling, the top quark Yukawa coupling and the top quark width.
+Typically, several parameters are floated simultaneously in the fits1.
+Importantly, recent studies take into account the theory uncertainty [302, 303], that is expected to be the dominant source of uncertainty for a top quark mass measurement in a threshold scan at an e^+e^- collider.
+The statistical uncertainty can be reduced to approximately 20 MeV, depending on the number of free parameters and the number and range of the energy points [304].
+The systematic uncertainty from missing higher orders in the prediction and the parametric uncertainty due to the strong coupling constant add up to approximately 50 MeV, with the current state-ofthe-art calculations and world average for α_s .

 While the threshold is generally considered to be the "golden" top quark mass determination, alternative methods have been studied by several groups.
 A direct mass measurement can be performed at any center-of-mass energy above the top quark pair production threshold and may provide important information on the interpretation of the MC mass parameter.
-A statistical uncertainty of 30 MeV (40 MeV) is expected in the l+jets (all-hadronic) channel after the CLIC run that collects 500 fb-1 at $\sqrt{s} = 380$ GeV [240].
+A statistical uncertainty of 30 MeV (40 MeV) is expected in the l+jets (all-hadronic) channel after the CLIC run that collects 500 fb-1 at $\sqrt{s} = 380$ GeV [298].